-- Press Menu, and then tap MIDI Control. - Press Shift+Program Edit/MIDI Control (MPC One).
+- Press Menu, and then tap MIDI Control. - Press Shift+Program Edit/MIDI Control (MPC One). - Press and hold Mode and press Pad 11 (MPC Studio).

 In Standalone Mode: Make sure your MPC hardware is using the correct MIDI output.
 You can set this in the Preferences (see General Features > Menu > Preferences > Hardware).